gschmutz/event-driven-microservices-workshop/06-producing-consuming-kafka-with-python/README.md

-# Using Confluent's Python client for Apache Kafka
+# Using Kafka with Confluent's Python client

-## Introduction

 In this workshop we will learn how to use the [Confluent Python client for Apache Kafka](https://github.com/confluentinc/confluent-kafka-python).